siavash79/PixelXpert/CanaryChangelog.md

 **canary-113**
-- Android 12 and 13 users test/bugreport version
+- Android 12 and 13 users test/bugreport version (Android 12 users: you can optionally try this)

 **canary-112**
 - A13: No more compatibility work in hand